orbitalfoundation/cloudreef-sim/README.md

 ## bugs

-~ planes geometries were moved to be not at the center but at a corner, and then the entire view was pulled back to center; this could still use some parameterization since it is hardcoded in vis.js

 	~ sealevel could ideally be at zero - it just would be cleaner if that was the case - however right now the terrain is arranged so that it starts at 0 and extends upwards - so a bit of tidying up is needed

+	- ecs improvements
+		- don't have entity types just components
+		- move position to be inside volume
+		- allow lights to have richer geometry
+		- do not use props from making geometries
+		- material indicate flavor such as phong

+	- view
+		- first person
+		- adjust scales of entities to be human scale
+		- improve analytics
+		- auto comment
+		- auto docs
+		- regression tests unit tests
+		- move to typescript with rollup or esbuild

+## revise play

+	- people
 		- right now persons and other entities don't have a correct memoization of their starting position; this could use improvement

-- lighting?

-// @todo i would rather not have types at all
-// @todo position should be in volume
-// @todo i would rather not have props but have explicit fields
-// @todo material may want to indicate flavor such as phong

-## architecture / deeper design to revise

-- right now entities have a 'type' - instead they really should just have components
+		- people have a lifespan

-- when people are on a boat they could / should move with the boat ? think about how i want to do that

-- systems probaby should be objects with an associated observer or behavior rather than naked functions so they can have state

-# gameplay
+		- people have energy budget

-- have people harvest fish from the shore for energy to start with
+		- people harvest fish for energy
+		- people die
+		- people give birth
+		- people have childhoods

-- have people harvest trees to build boats
+		- people harvest trees to build boats
+		- people harvest trees to build shelter
+		- people have some kind of affinity to a home and or work

-- and homes
+	- boats
+		- people should move with boats

-- corals should grow; and become fish nurseries
+		- harvest actual fish

-- a first person view would be nice

-# other debugging and analytics

-- debugging displays to show all entities and all systems

-- analytics

-# lifecycles , timing

-	- 24 ticks per day - can run at 10ms per tick - so that is 240 ms, or about 4 ticks per second, or 2.25 seconds per day
-	- 10 days per year for now -> so about 20 seconds per year

-- fish fission at a rate
+	- fish

-- maybe there is a cap? can we visualize the food resources for fish? can those grow back?
+		- flock
+		- have a plankton layer or bloom layer
+		- change elevation

-- fish die at a rate
+		- die / reproduce

+	- corals
+		- grow
+		-